pilo0106/MovieTicketOrdering/README.md

 ## License

-This project for education only.
+This project is for educational purposes only.